angstypoo/um-image-sizer/README.md

 # um-image-sizer
-This is a Javascript utility for resizing images inside of a container in the dom
+This is a Javascript utility for responsively resizing images inside of a container in the dom

 To use this plugin you need to include the file before any other javascript that utilizes the utility